Having to log in constantly?

 Click the menu button and select Settings.

-If Standard is selected, this is the default setting, and except for trackers, all cookies are enabled.
-For more information, see Trackers and scripts Firefox blocks in Enhanced Tracking Protection.
+If is selected, this is the default setting, and all cookies are enabled except for trackers.

-If Strict is selected, either choose Standard or switch to Custom
+If is selected, either choose or switch to

 Click the 3 dots in the top-right corner of Chrome, then navigate to Settings.